 - Begin by organizing your ideas in an outline using the main topics.
-Then it will be easier to fill in the supporting details. - Be sure to develop your topic with concrete details such as facts, definitions, quotations, or other information related to your topic. - Organize your writing by using chronological order, cause and effect, compare and contrast, or problem and solution. - Make sure your writing has a concluding statement that supports the information or explanation presented. - ✓ Strengthen your writing by planning, revising, editing, rewriting, or trying a new approach. - Use the rubric before, during, and after writing to make sure you are meeting the criteria.
+Then it will be easier to fill in the supporting details. - Be sure to develop your topic with concrete details such as facts, definitions, quotations, or other information related to your topic. - Organize your writing by using chronological order, cause and effect, compare and contrast, or asking and answering questions. - Make sure your writing has a concluding statement that supports the information or explanation presented. - ✓ Use the rubric before, during, and after writing to make sure you are meeting the criteria.

-[NOTE: The structure of the practice items for Unit 4 appears as it would in section 1 of the Georgia Milestones End-of-Grade Assessment with the exception of the extended writing prompt: 1) multiple-choice questions (three on the actual test); 2) a constructed-response item (one on the actual test); and 3) an extended writing prompt (one on the actual test).]
+[NOTE: The structure of the practice items for Unit 4 appears as follows on the Georgia Milestones End-of-Grade Assessment with the exception of the extended writing prompt: 1) multiple-choice questions (three on the actual test); 2) a constructed-response item; and 3) an extended writing prompt.]

-Read the two articles, "Fast Freddy's Grill" and "Farm Fresh," and answer questions 15 through 18.
+Read two articles, "Fast Freddy's Grill" and "Farm Fresh," and answer questions 14 through 17.